-Students learn topics that are developed with systematically. increasing levels of sophistication, complexity and connection, building on functions, calculus, statistics from Mathematical Methods, while vectors, complex numbers and matrices are introduced.
+Students learn topics that are developed with increasing levels systematically. sophistication, complexity and connection, building on functions, calculus, statistics from Mathematical Methods, while vectors, complex numbers and matrices are introduced.
 Functions and calculus are essential for creating models of the physical world.
 Statistics are used to describe and analyse phenomena involving probability, uncertainty and variation.
 Matrices, complex numbers and vectors are essential tools for explaining abstract or complex relationships that occur in scientific and technological endeavours.